junxit/us-congress-bills-114/metadata.md

 - 2015-12-09 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 Without written report.
 - 2015-12-09 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 Without written report.
 - 2015-12-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 319.
+- 2015-12-15 — Amendment SA 2928 agreed to in Senate by Unanimous Consent.
+- 2015-12-15 — Amendment SA 2928 proposed by Senator Inhofe for Senator Feinstein. (consideration: CR S8678; text: CR S8678) To clarify the administrative authorities and to improve the physician certification.
+- 2015-12-15 — Measure laid before Senate by unanimous consent. (consideration: CR S8674-8682)
+- 2015-12-15 — Passed Senate with an amendment by Unanimous Consent. (text: CR S8678-8682)
+- 2015-12-15 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S8678-8682)
+- 2015-12-15 — Senate amendment agreed to: Amendment SA 2928 agreed to in Senate by Unanimous Consent.
+- 2015-12-15 — Senate amendment proposed (on the floor): Amendment SA 2928 proposed by Senator Inhofe for Senator Feinstein.(consideration: CR S8678; text: CR S8678)
+- 2015-12-15 — Senate amendment submitted
+- 2015-12-15 — The committee substitute as amended agreed to by Unanimous Consent. (text of committee substitute as amended: CR S8674-8678)